 Assuming you have a pure and authentic oil, what is the measure of quality?
 Is it the diversity of the constituents?
 High levels of key constituents?
 Or rich and natural smell?

 Well, it depends on whom you ask; there’s no right or wrong answer.
 Quality depends on what you’re planning to do with your oil.
 The GC–MS analysis can help you with that decision, but it does not, by itself, determine the quality of essential oils.

 You can, however, use the report to calculate safe dilution rates for oils that contain toxic or irritable constituents (see next bullet) or to pick up essential oils with the highest levels of desired constituents.

 Now if we can pardon some incorrect information about essential oils since not every provider has a background in natural science, it is advisable to take a more critical stance towards various recommendations regarding their use.
 Let’s scroll through some key points that will help you determine whether the source is trustworthy or not.

 - Advising topical use of undiluted essential oils

 You probably know that essential oils are highly concentrated mixtures of compounds that may be irritable or toxic if used undiluted.
-As a rule of thumb, all essential oils must be diluted before application, especially if you’re not familiar with a particular oil.
-For a dermal application, typically 1-3% concentration is used, but safe dilution rate varies considerably, depending on the essential oil, site of application and dose.
+As a rule of thumb, all essential oils must be diluted before application, especially if you’re not familiar with the particular oil.
+For a dermal application, typically 1-3% concentration is used, but safe dilution rate varies considerably, depending on the essential oil, type of application (massage or local targeted application), age and dose.